CUCSGSA/landing/people.md

 ---

 CSGSA will not be as successful as it is without the help of all of our amazing representatives, co-ordinators and volunteers.
+If you fancy being in one of these roles, the form for self-nominations go out sometime in late spring, keep an eye out for it!

 Here are some of the people in these roles currently.